-Each type of fitting connects to a tube, hose or a port.
+Each type of hydraulic hose fitting connects to a tube, hose or a port.
 A port connection is part of a component, such as a manifold or pump.
-All fittings are made to industrial standards, the most common of which are:
+All types of hydraulic hose fittings are made to industrial standards, the most common of which are:

 - DIN: Deutsches Institut für Normung which is the German institute for Standardization

 - MIL-STD: Military; Department Of Defense Standard Practice

 - SAE: Society of Automotive Engineers

 Some of the most widely used fitting styles include:

 SAE J514/J1453 37° Flare & 24° Flareless (bite type) Fittings

 Hydraulic tube fittings made to J514/MIL-DTL-18866 includes 37° flare seating face seal and 24° flareless type fittings.
 O-ring face seal (ORFS) fittings conform to SAE J1453 and ISO 8434-3.
 These specifications also cover adapter unions, plugs, pipe fittings and adapter unions.
 J514 fittings and adapters are frequently made of steel for applications ranging from 1,500 to 6,000 PSI.
 These leak-proof, full flow connection fittings are used in a wide variety of hydraulic system applications, such as fuel delivery and fluid power applications in industrial, construction, agricultural and testing equipment.
 SAE J514 fittings are also found in high pressure (up to 10,000 PSI) applications when constructed from stainless steel or other exotic alloys.
 Applications can include